Why We Love It

 Once floors are prepped for new carpet, carpet installers go about measuring rooms and cutting carpets and padding to fit within the areas of installation.
 Cut carpet is delivered to the area of installation and installed using a variety of methods.
 Carpet installers may need to staple carpet in place, nail it in place, or adhere it to floors using a strong adhesive.
 Additionally, carpet installers use specialized stretching tools to stretch carpets to ensure tight fits and to avoid lumping after installation.

 After carpet is installed, carpet installers inspect the quality of their work.
 Any issues are rectified before finishing touches are applied, such as reinstalling baseboard and other woodwork.
 Once the job is complete, carpet installers clean the work area to finalize the job and present their work to homeowners or other project stakeholders for approval and to receive payment.

 Most carpet installer roles are full-time positions.
 Some carpet installers may work normal business hours, while others may work evenings and weekends—especially if the installation is in an office where people are conducting business during first shift.
 Overtime is occasionally required to meet deadlines.

 Almost half of carpet installers are self-employed and perform carpet installations for individual clients.
 Others work for construction companies, real estate development companies, or carpet sales and distribution companies that offer carpet installation as part of their services.

-Can I Become a Carpet Installer?
+How To Become a Carpet Installer

 Carpet Installer Salary Data